Summer Stipends for Faculty

 Merit of the Project: Does the proposal show promise of significant achievement in course development, in curricular development or in pedagogy, or does it show promise of a project or product of scholarly/creative importance?
 In areas of teaching and curricular improvement, the size of the audience or the longevity of the program may be a factor in consideration.
 Documents or letters of support from colleagues with expertise in the area of the project may strengthen the proposal.
 FDC may ask for an opinion from another scholar in your field.

 The Applicant's Qualifications: Applicants should document their expertise in the area of their project.
-They may do this by submitting work previously done, annotated bibliographies, or a brief statement of their field within the discipline.
+They may do this by submitting work previously done, descriptions of courses previously taught (in the case of applications for course development or renewal), annotated bibliographies, or a brief statement of their field within the discipline.

 Procedure for Evaluation:

-Priority will be given to proposals for new courses or for major revisions of courses that will reach a large number of students and can be offered soon and regularly.
-In addition, priority will be given to proposals that support University-wide institutional goals and initiatives or support the University's curriculum, such as competence courses, distribution requirements, etc.
+For projects involving course development or renewal, priority will be given to proposals for new courses or for major revisions of courses that will reach a large number of students and can be offered soon and regularly.
+In addition, priority will be given to proposals that support University-wide institutional goals and initiatives or support the University's curriculum.

 Proposals will be judged on their merits but all things being equal: